 Why Reshape exists

 Good human coaches don’t do that.
 They look at the week you just had, and they write the next one around it.
-Reshape is the software version of that idea: a plan that watches what you actually ran, adjusts the load, and rebuilds the week ahead so you keep moving forward without breaking.
+A rough week pulls back.
+A strong week adds load carefully.
+The long run grows at a rate your body can absorb.
+Reshape is the software version of that idea: a plan that watches what you ran, re-estimates your current fitness, and rebuilds the week ahead so you keep moving forward without breaking.

 Who it’s for

-Whether you’re aiming at your first 5K, coming back from an injury, or chasing a marathon PR, the same engine reads your Apple Health history and meets you where you actually are.
+Whether you’re aiming at your first 5K, coming back from an injury, or chasing a marathon PR, the same engine reads your Apple Health history and meets you where your fitness is today.
 First-timers get walk-run intervals and plain-language coach notes.
-Comeback runners get a gentle on-ramp that reads their current fitness before adding load.
-PR chasers get Jack Daniels’ VDOT pacing, periodization, and the kind of weekly recalibration a human coach would do.
+Comeback runners get a gentle on-ramp that reads their current base before adding load.
+PR chasers get Jack Daniels’ VDOT pacing, periodization, and the weekly recalibration a human coach would do.

 How it’s built

-Reshape is a native iOS app.
+Reshape is a native iOS app, written in Swift and SwiftUI.
 HealthKit data stays on your iPhone.
-When the plan regenerates, a small amount of anonymous training context (pace ranges, weekly volume, recent run summaries) is sent to Google Gemini to compose the next week inside a training envelope defined by training science, not by a language model.
-Every workout comes with a plain-language coach note explaining why it’s there.
+When the plan regenerates, a small amount of anonymous training context (pace ranges, weekly volume, recent run summaries) is sent to Google Gemini to compose the next week inside a training envelope defined by coaching science, not by a language model.
+Every workout comes with a plain-language coach note that explains why it sits where it does.

 Who makes it

-Reshape is built by Arjan Works, a one-person studio based in the Netherlands.
-No co-founder, no ops team, no seed round.
+Reshape is built by Arjan de Wit, trading as Arjan Works, a one-person studio based in the Netherlands.
+No co-founder, no ops team, no seed round, no VC timeline pressuring feature cuts.
 When you email hello@reshape.run, it lands with the person working on the app.

 What’s next